 3. If you are doing an injectable IUI cycle, steam once when you first begin your stimulation drugs, and then once the night before or morning before your IUI procedure.
 Steaming before your IUI procedure helps to liquefy the cervical mucous and creates a lubricated path for the insertion of the catheter through the cervix.

-4. If you are doing an IVF cycle, steam once when you first begin your stimulation drugs, and then once the night before or in the morning before your transfer.
+4. If you are doing an IVF cycle of Success steam once when you first begin your stimulation drugs, and then once the night before or in the morning before your transfer.
 Steaming before your transfer procedure helps to create a lubricated path for the insertion of the catheter through the cervix.
 If you want to know more about yoga and IVF, I recommend you the next article: Incorporating Yoga Into Your IVF Cycle to Increase Chances of Fertility

 5. If you are doing a frozen embryo transfer, steam once while you are getting your lining thick and then once the night before or in the morning before your transfer.

 1. Obtain vaginal steam bath herbs.
-You can get them here: https://arvigotherapy.com/rainforest/products3?tid=24
+You can get them HERE.

 2. In a large pot containing about a gallon of water, place the herbs.
 Bring to a soft boil for 5 minutes then steep for 10 minutes with the lid on.
 Offer prayer.